header image

 From the WATIR page:

 WATIR stands for “Web Application Testing in Ruby”.
-Watir drives the Internet Explorer browser the same way people do.
-It clicks links, fills in forms, presses buttons.
-Watir also checks results, such as whether expected text appears on the page.
+Viagra pills, Watir drives the Internet Explorer browser the same way people do.
+Viagra pills, It clicks links, viagra pills, fills in forms, viagra pills, presses buttons.
+Viagra pills, Watir also checks results, viagra pills, such as whether expected text appears on the page.

-Unfortunately I have no experience with WATIR since i am a linux-only nerd, using windows for occasional gaming but not for development, so I can not tell anything about it from the first hand, but judging from the mailing list contributions i think Watir is more mature and feature-rich than mechanize.
-Definitely check it out if you are running on Win32.
+Unfortunately I have no experience with WATIR since i am a linux-only nerd, viagra pills, using windows for occasional gaming but not for development, viagra pills, so I can not tell anything about it from the first hand, viagra pills, but judging from the mailing list contributions i think Watir is more mature and feature-rich than mechanize.
+Viagra pills, Definitely check it out if you are running on Win32.

 The silver bullet

-For a complex scenario, usually an amalgam of the above tools can provide the ultimate solution: The combination of WWW::Mechanize or WATIR (for automatization of site navigation), RubyfulSoup (for serious screen scraping, where the above two are not enough) and HTree+REXML (for extreme cases where even RubyfulSoup can’t help you).
+For a complex scenario, viagra pills, usually an amalgam of the above tools can provide the ultimate solution: The combination of WWW::Mechanize or WATIR (for automatization of site navigation), viagra pills, RubyfulSoup (for serious screen scraping, viagra pills, where the above two are not enough) and HTree+REXML (for extreme cases where even RubyfulSoup can’t help you).

-I have been creating industry-strength, robust and effective screen scraping solutions in the last five years of my career, and i can show you a handful of pages where even the most sophisticated solutions do not work (and i am not talking about scraping with RubyfulSoup here, but even more powerful solutions (like embedding mozilla in your application and directly accessing the DOM etc)).
-So the basic rule is: there is no spoon (err… silver bullet) - and i know by experience that the number of ‘hard-to-scrap’ sites is rising (partially because of the Web 2.0 stuff like AJAX, but also because some people would not like their sites to be extracted and apply different anti-scraping masquerading techniques).
+I have been creating industry-strength, viagra pills, robust and effective screen scraping solutions in the last five years of my career, viagra pills, and i can show you a handful of pages where even the most sophisticated solutions do not work (and i am not talking about scraping with RubyfulSoup here, viagra pills, but even more powerful solutions (like embedding mozilla in your application and directly accessing the DOM etc)).
+Viagra pills, So the basic rule is: there is no spoon (err… Viagra pills, silver bullet) - and i know by experience that the number of ‘hard-to-scrap’ sites is rising (partially because of the Web 2.0 stuff like AJAX, viagra pills, but also because some people would not like their sites to be extracted and apply different anti-scraping masquerading techniques).
+Viagra pills,

-The described tools should be enough to get you started - additionally, you may have to figure out how to drill down to your stuff on the concrete page of interest.
+The described tools should be enough to get you started - additionally, viagra pills, you may have to figure out how to drill down to your stuff on the concrete page of interest.

-In the next installment of this series, i will create a mashup application using the introduced tools, from some more interesting data than google ;-) The results will be presented on a Ruby on Rails powered page, in a sortable AJAX table.
+In the next installment of this series, viagra pills, i will create a mashup application using the introduced tools, viagra pills, from some more interesting data than google ;-) The results will be presented on a Ruby on Rails powered page, viagra pills, in a sortable AJAX table.
+Viagra pills,

 Creating a site for a ruby on rails tutorials is a great way to market the fairly new language.
-Setting up a site should be very simple.
-Use the engines to search domains for a relevant domain name.
-Search for dedicated servers for cheap hosting plans to get efficient service and extra web space.
-Use a wireless internet to upload the site conveniently, trying hiring a company that hires people with 642-586or at the least ccna certification.
-Look into ibm certification yourself to increase productivity.
+Viagra pills, Setting up a site should be very simple.
+Viagra pills, Use the engines to search domains for a relevant domain name.
+Viagra pills, Search for dedicated servers for cheap hosting plans to get efficient service and extra web space.
+Viagra pills, Use a wireless internet to upload the site conveniently, viagra pills, trying hiring a company that hires people with 642-586or at the least ccna certification.
+Viagra pills, Look into ibm certification yourself to increase productivity.

-[1] There are a lot of other issues (social aspect, interoperability, design principles etc.), but these are falling out of scope of the current topic.Back
+[1] There are a lot of other issues (social aspect, viagra pills, interoperability, viagra pills, design principles etc.), viagra pills, but these are falling out of scope of the current topic.Back

-[2] However, if the problem can be relatively easily tackled with regular expressions, it’s usually good to use them for several reasons: No additional packages are needed (this is even more important if you don’t have install rights), you don’t have to rely on the HTML parser’s output and if you can use regular expressions, it’s usually the easier way to do so.
-Back
+[2] However, viagra pills, if the problem can be relatively easily tackled with regular expressions, viagra pills, it’s usually good to use them for several reasons: No additional packages are needed (this is even more important if you don’t have install rights), viagra pills, you don’t have to rely on the HTML parser’s output and if you can use regular expressions, viagra pills, it’s usually the easier way to do so.
+Viagra pills, Back

 [3] Install HTree: wget http://cvs.m17n.org/viewcvs/ruby/htree.tar.gz (or download it from your browser) tar -xzvf htree.tar.gz sudo ruby install.rb Back

-[4] There are plenty other (possibly smarter) ways to do this, for example using each_element_with_attribute, or a different, more effective XPath - I have chosen to use this method to get as close to the regexp example as possible, so it is easy to observe the difference between the two approaches for the same solution.
-For a real REXML tutorial/documentation visit the REXML site.
+[4] There are plenty other (possibly smarter) ways to do this, viagra pills, for example using each_element_with_attribute, viagra pills, or a different, viagra pills, more effective XPath - I have chosen to use this method to get as close to the regexp example as possible, viagra pills, so it is easy to observe the difference between the two approaches for the same solution.
+Viagra pills, For a real REXML tutorial/documentation visit the REXML site.
 Back

-[5] The easiest way is to install rubyful_soup from a gem: sudo gem install rubyful_soup Since it was installed as a gem, don’t forget to require ‘rubygems’ before requiring rubyful_soup.
+[5] The easiest way is to install rubyful_soup from a gem: sudo gem install rubyful_soup Since it was installed as a gem, viagra pills, don’t forget to require ‘rubygems’ before requiring rubyful_soup.
 Back

 [6] sudo gem install mechanize Back